Major League Pickleball

 The first waiver wire window of the Major League Pickleball season was preceded by three trades on Thursday morning.
 We’ve got the details and analysis.

-Injury concerns and scheduling conflicts have caused some substitutions in this tournament, both at the Premier and Challenger Levels.
+Injury concerns and scheduling conflicts have caused some MLP Mid-Season Tournament substitutions, both at the Premier and Challenger Levels.

-Daescu isn’t allowed to play in the Mid-Season Tournament, due to his 60 day suspension for a foreign substance on his paddle.
+Arizona Drive makes a notable change as AJ Koller is substituting for Andrei Daescu.
+Daescu isn't allowed to play in the MLP Mid-Season Tournament due to his 60-day suspension for a foreign substance on his paddle.
 This is the only event he will miss due to that suspension.

 AJ has been injured with a hamstring issue for most of the first half of 2024.
 He has one of the highest ceilings of any available player, but also has a super low floor.